At Kom Ombo, situated right against the river, is the Ptolemic Temple of Kom Ombo and the Crocodile Museum.

 Ptolemic Temple of Kom Ombo

-The Nile crocodile is know as being one of the most fierce and dangerous predators out there and, at that time, there was no dam to keep the crocodiles at bay.
+When the temple was built, there was no dam to keep the crocodiles at bay.
 For whatever reason, perhaps because Kom Ombo was particularly protected from the elements, the crocodiles liked to gather there.

 As I mentioned earlier, the temple is in very close proximity to the river, making it perfect for photographs from the cruise ship.
-It’s also lit up at night so if you’re there at sunset, it becomes a whole different world.
+It’s also lit up at night, so if you’re there at sunset, it becomes a whole different world.

-Since the Aswan dams were built, the Egyptian part of the Nile has been, for the most part, free of crocodiles so the museum makes a good stop to see the reptiles and learn about them in a historical context.
+After the Aswan dams were built, the Egyptian part of the Nile has been, for the most part, free of crocodiles so the museum makes a good stop to see the reptiles and learn about them in a historical context.